Creating Credentials Configurations

 To set up the credential issuance service with your newly created credential configuration, call

-endpoint on the credential
+the {credential_issuance_service_URL}/credential-configuration/create endpoint on the credential

 issuance service.